viets-software-club/truffle-ai/README.md

 Contains the input for the values used by Kubernetes and the environment variables, contains scripts to generate these values for Kubernetes and .env files.

-### Deprecated Technologies

-Over the course of this project, several technologies were used and later replaced.
-Here's a list of those technologies and what they were replaced with:

-- **Rust API gateway**: Replaced with Golang Gateway as it is simpler to maintan
-- **ZX Deployment Scripts**: Replaced with Golang Deployment Scripts
-- **GraphQL Mesh**: Replaced with Golang Gateway as it had a memory issue when used with external server logic e.g. Fastify (running Supabase GraphQL queries with complex filters through it crashed)
-- **Grafbase Gateway**: Replaced with Golang Gateway as it couldn't handle the documented authentication logic, it was below v1.0.0
-- **Next.js**: Replaced with SvelteKit and Svelte 5 because of speed, simplicity, less code, clean code refactoring, developer change and maintainability.
-- **Terraform Kubernetes Config**: Replaced with Helm; Kubernetes Deployments in Terraform were too slow and inflexible.
-- **PNPM**: Used for disallowing hoisting in GraphQL Mesh because of dependency issues.
-Now there is only one npm module and no GraphQL Mesh anymore.
-Replaced with NPM.
-- **Node.js Backend**: Replaced with Golang backend server so that scraping can be done in realtime and concurrently.
-Golang provides for most APIs REST libraries and is faster.
-- **Deno env variable scripts**: Replaced with Golang scripts

-Each of these technologies served a purpose at the time, but were eventually replaced as the needs of the project evolved.

 ### Deployment

 It might be necessary to apply the `proxy-protocol` to the nginx-ingress-controller config map manually like described [here](https://github.com/nginxinc/kubernetes-ingress/tree/90d40829ca0b92e4a8ebcc36415c220e72da7405/examples/shared-examples/proxy-protocol) and rollout restart afterwards: